-If you need another TP-Link ID, please refer to Manage the Router via the TP-Link Tether App to install the app and register a new one.
+If you need another TP-Link ID, please refer to Install the Tether App on Your Smartphones or Tablets to install the app.
+Launch the app, tap in the top-left corner of the screen and tap Login, and then click New User to register a new one.